bismuthfoundation/BismuthRPC/RPCServer/Commands.md

   See caching or management of balance update.

-## Implemented, need proper node api command to dbe coded
+## Implemented, need proper node api command to be coded

 * getreceivedbyaccount  -  (account) (minconf=1)  -  Returns the total amount received by addresses with (account) in transactions with at least (minconf) confirmations.
   If (account) not provided return will include transactions to default account only.